This is a partial listing of state park rules and regulations. Visit the Minnesota State Legislature website for the complete rules.

 Parking on the grass is not allowed.
 Park only in designated areas and spaces provided in the campground.

-Pets are welcome in Minnesota's state parks but must be kept on a leash of not more than six feet and must be personally attended at all times.
-No pets other than hearing or seeing-eye dogs or other service animals are allowed in state park buildings, lodging, cabins, camper cabins, on tours, or in beach areas.
+Pets are welcome in Minnesota's state parks, as long as they are kept on a leash six feet or shorter and are personally attended at all times.
+Only service animals are allowed in state park buildings, lodging, cabins, camper cabins, on tours, or in beach areas.

 Easy access and abundant natural features make Minnesota state parks perfect for a variety of resource-related research projects.
-Research permits are required before studies can be undertaken in state parks.
-For more information on doing research in state parks, e-mail Tavis Westbrook at Tavis.Westbrook@state.mn.us.
-Download an application for a state park research permit or read more about research in state parks.
+You must obtain a research permit before beginning work.
+Download a permit application and learn more about research in state parks.